NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/versatile-vial.md

 trait04: "consumable"
 trait05: "infused"
 trait06: "splash"
-trait07: "common"
+trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 1
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "held in one hand "
 license: "ORC"
 identify:
 description: "This tiny glass flask contains volatile chemicals that can be used offensively in a pinch.
 The bomb deals acid damage and acid splash damage."
 powerTitle1:
 actionEconomy1:
 type1: